nicolasriquet/nicolasriquet.github.io/index.md

 Welcome to my homepage!

-I am a Belgian computer scientist and technology manager.
+I am a Belgian technology manager and Software Engineering researcher.

 I have been working since 2005 in various environments (pharmaceutics and space industries but also government) and I have had the opportunity of holding various positions in software engineering, software/systems architecture, R&D and management.

-I am also a [Computer Science researcher and PhD student](https://directory.unamur.be/staff/nriquet?_LOCALE_=en) at the [University of Namur](https://www.unamur.be/en/inf).
+I am also a [Software Engineering researcher and PhD student](https://directory.unamur.be/staff/nriquet?_LOCALE_=en) at the [University of Namur](https://www.unamur.be/en/inf).

 ## Industry